 This is an option if the tables are too many to be clearly visibly in tiled view.
 With the table arrange in this way the limit of how many tables you could play on simultaneously are not limited by the screen but to your own ability.

-The downside is that you don’t have the same overview over the tables and it will to some degree resemble to simultaneous chess.
+The downside is that you don’t have the same overview of the tables and it will to some degree resemble to simultaneous chess.

 The picture below shows six tables in stack view.